edcarp/python-intermediate-esces/_episodes/07-pandas-matplotlib.md

 [Matplotlib](https://matplotlib.org/) is a Python package that is widely used throughout the scientific Python community to create high-quality and publication-ready graphics.
 It supports a wide range of raster and vector graphics formats including PNG, PostScript, EPS, PDF and SVG.

-Moreover, matplotlib is the actual engine behind the plotting capabilities of both Pandas and plotnine packages.
-For example, when we call the `.plot` method on Pandas data objects, we actually use the matplotlib package.
+Moreover, matplotlib is the actual engine behind the plotting capabilities of Pandas.
+For example, as we'll see, we can call the `.plot` method on Pandas data objects - this actually uses the matplotlib package.
+There are also alternative plotting packages, e.g. [PLotnine](https://plotnine.readthedocs.io/en/stable/), which is also built upon Matplotlib.

 First, import the pyplot toolbox: